electric-sql/pglite/.changeset/lovely-melons-perform.md

 '@electric-sql/pglite': patch
 ---

 Export the base filesystem to enable creating custom file systems.
-NOTE: This is a work-in-progress API and may change at any point in future.
+NOTE: This is a work-in-progress API, it is not stable, and may change significantly in future!